Pratyushraj45/Food-Ordering-Website/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you'd like to enhance this project, follow these steps:

 1. [Fork the project](#fork-the-project).
 2. [Create your feature branch (`git checkout -b feature/YourFeature`)](#create-your-feature-branch).